OpenAI Forward Deployed Engineers: AI Practice Sprint for SMEs

 Want to go deeper?
 32 AI recipes with cost estimates as a free PDF.

-Variant When useful?
-Typical outcome
+| Variant | When useful? | Typical outcome |

-Standard sprint: several areas Three days of AI workshop inside the business; several routines are reviewed quickly.
-Priority map, quick wins, tooling, safety, and data-zone logic per work area.
+| Standard sprint: several areas | Three consulting days inside the business; several routines are reviewed quickly. | Priority map, quick wins, tooling, safety, data-zone logic per work area, and consulting report. |

-Standard sprint: one area deep Three days for one bottleneck, such as quotes, documentation, project handovers, or information search.
-Tested AI workflows, operating rules, handover, and 90-day plan.
+| Standard sprint: one area deep | Three consulting days for one bottleneck, such as quotes, documentation, project handovers, or information search. | Tested workflow draft, operating rules, handover, consulting report, and implementation proposal. |

 What exists at the end